tsujamin/digi-approval/design/design.md

 # Budget #

-The project budget is $5000, which is available to DigiACTive for recipted expense through NICTA.
+The project budget is $5,000, which is available to DigiACTive for receipted expenses through NICTA.

 # Stakeholders & Communication Strategy #